moby/mobywebsite/docs/blog/_posts/2017-05-01-moby-dev-report.md

 layout: post
 author: Moby Dev Team
 author-url: https://github.com/moby/moby/blob/master/reports/2017-05-01.md
+excerpt_separator: <!--more-->
 ---

+## Moby Dev Report

 This is the 1st report, since the Moby project was announced at DockerCon.
-Thank you to everyone that stayed an extra day to attend the summit on Thursday.
+Thank you to everyone that stayed an extra day to attend the summit on Thursday.<!--more-->

 ## Daily Meeting